 a) IACH members who teach or supervise are responsible for making their students and supervisees aware of the IACH Code of Ethics and Standards of Practice.

 D4.
-Clarity in Roles and Responsibilities
+The clarity in Roles and Responsibilities

 a) IACH members who take on the role of supervising counseling hypnotherapy students are responsible for advising those students of their respective roles and obligations.